Kamalyunus/MSDS432-CBI/README.md

     - After login, click on Chicago_business intelligence
     - Click on schemas/tables and verify you see at least one of the CBI tables with data

-## Congratulations! you finished the tutorial
+## Congratulations!
+You finished the tutorial!!